OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 and merges the values as necessary.
 The local copy of the variable is called a _view_.

+A hyperobject type is distinct from a view type.
+When hyperobjects are accessed using the hyperobject type, those accesses are not data races because statements that actually execute in parallel always have separate views.

 Because each thread may operate on a separate copy, the address of a view is not constant.
-This is also true of thread local variables, but reducers do not follow the same rules as thread local variables.
+(This is also true of thread local variables, but reducers do not follow the same rules as thread local variables.)
+If a pointer or reference to a view is used outside the strand in which it was created, the behavior is undefined.

-Also because each thread operates on a separate copy, a view of a reducer only has a well-defined value in serial code.
+Also because each thread operates on a separate copy, a view of a reducer only has a predictable value in serial code.
 Within any strand the value does not change except due to that strand's actions.
 At a strand boundary the value of a view may change even if its address does not.